guinnulay/news-app/README.md

-# news-app
+# News App
+A simple news app that get the latest news

-News App created using Angular from mediastack.com
+created using
+# ANGULAR

+API use from
+# mediastack.com